Home / Home Loans / Your guide to real estat…

 As real estate agents provide a service, their commissions incur Goods and Services Tax (GST), which must be disclosed on any quote provided to a potential customer.
 Real estate agents cannot charge you separately for the GST component of their commission/fees.

-A homeowner can typically negotiate commissions with the real estate agent regardless of what type of fee they charge.
+A homeowner can typically try to negotiate a lower commission rate with the real estate agent regardless of what type of fee they charge.
 You should also be involved in any additional marketing budget decisions, as these can affect the real estate commission fee you pay and how much buyer interest your property attracts.

-The simple answer is that real estate agents help you sell your house – hopefully for a good price.
+The simple answer is that real estate agents help to facilitate the sale of your property – ideally for a good price.
 There’s a lot of work involved in selling a home, such as:

 Consider the following when looking for an agent:

 It’s a good idea to contact multiple agents for quotes, the same as you would if you were hiring a tradie.
-Ask them questions about their sales strategy and how they communicate with potential buyers and try to get a feel for the quality of their work before you decide to hire them.
+Ask them questions about their sales strategy and how they communicate with potential buyers, to try get a feel for the quality of their work before you decide to hire them.

 Real estate agents may charge additional advertising costs beyond their sale commission based on the selection of marketing services they provide.
 These can be charged separately upfront at settlement or can be included as part of the agreed-upon commission rate and paid for when the sale is complete.